 9-02.
 Local Press and Corps Bulletins.
-The local press consists of periodic publications in or 2 near the ACT Basin.
+The local press consists of periodic publications in or near the ACT Basin.
 Montgomery and Atlanta have some of the larger daily papers.
-The 3 papers often publish articles related to the rivers and streams.
-Their representatives have direct 4 5 contact with the Corps through the Public Affairs Office.
+The papers often publish articles related to the rivers and streams.
+Their representatives have direct contact with the Corps through the Public Affairs Office.
 In addition, they can access the Corps Web pages.
-The Corps and the Mobile District publish e-newsletters regularly which are made 6 available to the general public via email and postings on various websites.
-Complete, real-time 7 8 information is available at the Mobile District's Water Management homepage http://water.sam.usace.army.mil/.
-The Mobile District Public Affairs Office issues press releases 9 as necessary to provide the public with information regarding Water Management issues and 10 activities.
-11
+The Corps and the Mobile District publish e-newsletters regularly which are made available to the general public via email and postings on various websites.
+Complete, real-time information is available at the Mobile District's Water Management homepage http://water.sam.usace.army.mil/.
+The Mobile District Public Affairs Office issues press releases as necessary to provide the public with information regarding Water Management issues and activities.

 9-03.
 Framework for Water Management Changes.
-Continued increases in the use of water resources demand constant monitoring and evaluating reservoir regulations and reservoir

-- 1 systems to ensure their most efficient use.
-Also, special interest groups often request - 2 modifications of the basin water control manual or project specific water control plans which - 3 could impact project purposes.
-Therefore, within the constraints of Congressional - 4 authorizations and engineering regulations, the water control plan and operating techniques are - 5 often reviewed to see if improvements are possible without violating authorized project - 6 functions.
-This review can result in a revision to the basin manual or to the project specific, - 7 water control plans.
-When deemed appropriate, temporary deviations to the water control plan, - 8 as discussed in 7-15 "Deviation from Normal Regulation", can be implemented to provide the - 9 most efficient regulation while balancing the multiple purposes of the ACT Basin-wide System - 10 and individual projects. - 11
+Continued increases in the use of water resources demand constant monitoring and evaluating reservoir regulations and reservoir systems to ensure their most efficient use.
+Also, special interest groups often request modifications of the basin water control manual or project specific water control manuals which could impact project purposes.
+Therefore, within the constraints of Congressional authorizations and engineering regulations, the water control plan and operating techniques are often reviewed to see if improvements are possible without violating authorized project functions.
+This review can result in a revision to the basin manual or to the project specific, water control manuals.
+When deemed appropriate, temporary deviations to the water control plan, as discussed in 7-15 "Deviation from Normal Regulation", can be implemented to provide the most efficient regulation while balancing the multiple purposes of the ACT Basin-wide System and individual projects.